 What should you ask your doctor about bone cancer?

 As you cope with cancer and cancer treatment, you need to have honest, open discussions with your doctor.
-You should feel free to ask any question that's on your mind no matter how small it might seem.
+You should be able to ask any question no matter how small it might seem.
 Nurses, social workers, and other members of the treatment team may also be able to answer many of your questions.

 - What kind of bone cancer do I have?

 - Has my cancer spread beyond the primary site?

 - What is the stage of my cancer and what does that mean?